FrenzyExists/Computer-Architecture-Project-SPARC/README.md

 The design was created as part of a college course in Computer Architecture (ICOM4215) taught by Dr. Nestor J. Rodriguez by a team of three students:

-- Detective Pikachu (Angel L Garca)
+- Detective Pikachu (Angel L Garcia)
 - Dinkleberg (Victor Hernandez)
 - The Rat Man (Victor Barriera)